uamp/curtains_mqtt_esp8266/README.md

 # Curtain Controller

-Curtain controller using ESP8266 &amp; nodemcu
+Curtain controller using ESP8266, nodemcu and LUA script

 ## Features:
 * Controls curtains using a bi-directional DC motor (hooked up to H-bridge, L293D chip).